-A Troubled Picture Of Parkland Shooting Suspect Comes Into Focus
+Parkland Shooting Suspect: A Story Of Red Flags, Ignored

 The first tip came in September when a Mississippi bail bondsman, who also makes YouTube videos, alerted the FBI that someone left a disturbing message in the comments section of a video that read: "Im going to be a professional school shooter."

-The bail bondsman, Ben Bennight, told NPR earlier this month that he reported the comment as spam and alerted the FBI.
+The bail bondsman, Ben Bennight, told NPR in February that he reported the comment as spam and alerted the FBI.

 "I think that any responsible and mentally sound human being would take a comment like that seriously whether the person on the other end meant it or not," Bennight said.